campworkcoeman/campworkcoeman.org/cub-scouts/fees.md

 ### More information

-For more information or questions please contact Michele Soboslai at (860) 913-2752.
+For more information or questions please contact Michele Soboslai at (860) 913-2752 or [Michele.Soboslai@scouting.org](mailto:Michele.Soboslai@scouting.org).